 Write a Letter to Santa

-Have your little one write their own letter to Santa.
+Have your little one write their own letter to Santa (see my FREE Printable Letters to Santa Templates).
 Before my daughter was old enough to legibly write, I told her to write however she wanted to as Santa would understand whatever was written.
 It’s lovely to see how proud they are of their work and getting the chance to send their own post.

 Read Christmas Stories